All Episodes

 Why is it that you consider that issue to be maybe not paramount, but like a first order importance that has to be fixed before anything else is possible?

-Well, because on some level, if I represent uh nativism, nationalism, we're against immigration, we're in favor of all these things.
+Well, because on some level, if I represent nativism, nationalism, we're against immigration, we're in favor of all these things, it really comes down to sovereignty.

 And so if there is this giant foreign influence lobby with its allies in America that is at the center, preventing the people from having sovereignty, having independence, from self-representation and self-governance, it's sort of a contradiction in terms.

-That that is then the preeminent issue.
+That is then the preeminent issue.

-And the disagreement between somebody like myself and Matt Walsh, or even for that matter, somebody like Jared Taylor, or for that matter, V. Dare, many of the immigration restrictionists on the white nationalist side, the more pro-white side of the right wing, they believe that we can have sort of like a grand bargain.
+And the disagreement between somebody like myself and Matt Walsh, or even for that matter, somebody like Jared Taylor, or for that matter, V Dare, many of the immigration restrictionists on the white nationalist side, the more pro-white side of the right wing, they believe that we can have sort of like a grand bargain, that they take sort of an accommodationist position.

-There are, of course, you know, the pro-Israel side is very in tune with the far right in Europe, the far right and in America.
+There are, of course, you know, the pro-Israel side is very in tune with the far right in Europe, the far right in America.

 In many ways, they fund and produce the far right in America.

-And so there's this viewpoint that if we don't upset the Apple cart with Israeli influence in America, the Israelis that control our country will let us have immigration restriction.
+And so there's this viewpoint that if we don't upset the apple cart with Israeli influence in America, the Israelis that control our country will let us have immigration restriction.

 And I guess my chief disagreement is it's up to us what our decisions are.